 Use the following tweaks to style the rest of the header elements:

-- Change the appearance of the navigation, search, and shopping cart icons with UI icon color and UI icon weight in Site navigation.
+- Change the appearance of the navigation, search, and shopping cart icons with the UI icon color and UI icon weight tweaks under Site navigation.

 - Hide or show the search and social icons with the tweaks in Header right side.

 - Style the built-in social icons, including using the icon’s standard brand colors, with the tweaks under Header social icons.
 If there isn't enough room for all social icons, they display as three dots.

 The Main navigation always displays in the header behind the ☰ menu.
 When you click the icon, it opens an overlay split into a right and left side:

 - On the left, you’ll see your navigation links.
 Folders have a + icon; when clicked, the links in the folder expand.
 Customize the area under the navigation with blocks.

 - On the right is an optional section called the sidetray.
 Use blocks to add content that sets the tone for your site.

 Use these tweaks to style the overlay and navigation links: